 If you think Pinterest is just a place to post pictures of wedding dresses and baby photo ideas, think again.
 Pinterest is a great network to tap into to sell to people who prefer the more visual side of things.
 We know you’ve read plenty about how to set up your Pinterest profile, create boards, and build followers.
 So we’re going to skip all of that and dive right into ways you can monetize your Pinterest account by using it to grow your mailing list, sell products, offer services, increase book sales, and promote affiliate products.
+(By the way, you may also be interested in our guides to making money on Facebook, Twitter, YouTube, Instagram, Google+, iPhone/Android, and with display ad networks; you can subscribe to our newsletter to receive new monetization guides as we publish them.)

 Grow Your Mailing List